Lufkin Lawyer George Chandler Named Baylor Lawyer of the Year

-In addition to these many accomplishments and honors, Chandler has served a four-year term with the Association of Trial Lawyers of America as a state committeeman from Texas, and was president of the Angelina County Bar Association in 1984.
+In addition to these many accomplishments and honors, Chandler has served a four-year term with the Association of Trial Lawyers of America as a state committeeman from Texas and was president of the Angelina County Bar Association in 1984.
 Chandler has been Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization since 1978, the very first year that certification was available.

-Chandler received the 2009 Texas Bar Foundation Ronald D. Secrest Award of the Texas Bar Foundation for the Outstanding Trial lawyer in Texas for 2009.
+Chandler received the 2009 Texas Bar Foundation Ronald D. Secrest Award of the Texas Bar Foundation for the Outstanding Trial lawyer in Texas 2009.
 He also received the Lifetime Achievement Award for 2009 of the Texas Trial Lawyer’s Association for contributions to the justice system.
 George and his wife of 50 years, Martha, are both active in the First Baptist Church and both have taught adult Sunday School for many years.

 Chandler is AV rated by the legal publication Martindale-Hubbell (that directory’s highest rating) and was a founding member of the Tonahill Society, a group of trial lawyers and judges dedicated to the preservation of trial by jury and the betterment of the legal profession.

 “As long as I can remember, the name George Chandler has been associated with what is good in our profession, and what is great about Baylor lawyers,” wrote JoAl Cannon Sheridan, president of the Baylor Law Alumni Association.
-“George not only is an excellent trial lawyer with a creative, academic mind, he is a good person.
-He is kind and respectful to opposing counsel and always will to take time to mentor young lawyers.
-His awards and honors are too numerous to mention, however, given his dedication to Baylor University and the Law School in particular, I believe this award would be his most treasured.”
+“George not only is an excellent trial lawyer with a creative, academic mind, but he is also a good person.
+He is kind and respectful to opposing counsel and always will take the time to mentor young lawyers.
+His awards and honors are too numerous to mention, however, given his dedication to Baylor University and the Law School, in particular, I believe this award would be his most treasured.”

 Chandler and Martha have two children — daughter, Kelly Michaels, and son, Reich Chandler, who passed away in 2006 and was also a Baylor lawyer.
 The couple also has three grandchildren.

 The Lawyer of the Year award is given annually to an outstanding alumnus who has brought honor and distinction to Baylor Law School and the legal profession.
 Past recipients include Watergate Special Prosecutor Leon Jaworski, former Texas Lt.
-Gov. Bob Bullock, former F.B.I. director William Sessions, former U.S. Rep. Jack Hightower and Gov. Price Daniel Sr., among others.
+Gov. Bob Bullock, former F.B.I. director William Sessions, former U.S. Rep. Jack Hightower, and Gov. Price Daniel Sr., among others.
 The award has been presented by Baylor Law School since 1963.

 Contact: Julie Carlson, Baylor Law School, 254-710-6681